Rishthegreat/Notes/School/Electron Transport Chain (ETC) and Oxydative Phosphorylation.md

 - The goal of the ETC is to couple energy stored in electron acceptors to a proton gradient that drives ATP synthesis

 ![[Pasted image 20230112114345.png|400]]
-- The folds in the mitochondria allow for Oxidative Phosphorelation.
+- The folds in the mitochondria allow for Oxidative Phosphorylation.
 More surface area = more area for reactions

 ##### Phospholipid bi-layer
 ![[Pasted image 20230112120120.png]]